kaopanboonyuen/panboonyuen_professional_website/content/courses/_index.md

   image: ""
 ---

 👋 Hi, I’m Kao.
-I’m passionate about practical AI and teaching courses that explore cutting-edge AI concepts and techniques.
+I use this space to teach and share lecture-style content on practical learning systems, spanning core principles and contemporary techniques.